 Ten Eyck T. Wellford, Jr., Senior Vice President, joined Davenport in 2006.
 Ty specializes in complex local government and state issuers, and he covers various entities in Virginia, North Carolina, and Maryland.
 He earned his bachelor’s from Washington & Lee University.

 Ricardo Cornejo, First Vice President, joined Davenport in 2015.
 Ricardo covers local government, school districts, universities and not-for-profit issuers in Georgia and South Carolina.
 He earned his bachelor’s in economics from the University of Maryland and master degree in economics from Clemson University.

-Jennifer L. Diercksen, First Vice President, joined Davenport in December 2016.
-She works primarily as a Financial Advisor to state and local governments, authorities, and not-for-profit entities.
+Jennifer L. Diercksen, First Vice President, joined Davenport in November 2016.
+She works primarily as a Financial Advisor to state and local governments, authorities, and not-for-profit entities in Maryland, Pennsylvania, and Virginia.
 Prior to joining Davenport, Jennifer was an AVP at Moody's Investors Services; a Consultant at Deloitte Consulting; and an Investigator for Surveys and Investigations on the U.S. House of Representatives, Appropriations Committee.
 She earned her MPA from Syracuse University - Maxwell School of Citizenship and Public Affairs, and her BA in Economics from University of Maryland College Park.